 See above for nomination deadlines.

-After your home institution has nominated you, you will receive an email with a link to USask's online application.
+Once your home institution has nominated you, you will receive an email with a link to the University of Saskatchewan (USask) online application porta

-See above for application deadlines.
+Please refer to the section above for important application deadlines.

 Academic information

 Students from institutions that have a formal exchange agreement with USask can participate in the Student Exchange Program.
-You can study here for one or two semesters and you pay your tuition to your home institution.
+You can study here for one or two terms and you pay your tuition to your home institution.

 Exchange Students must maintain full-time student status by taking 3 to 5 courses per term.